Chairman & Founding Trustee Walter W. Manley II

 Career as a Professor

-university’s greatest teachers, scholars, and authors.”
-Manley was described by the late Bill Schrode, the then chairman of the management and MIS departments, as “one of the two or three most outstanding teachers” on the entire 110-member faculty of the College of Business and by the late Tom Clark, another former department chairman and later Dean of the LSU School of Business, as “the finest teacher in the MBA program.”
+Manley served 1985-2010 as a Professor of Business Policy and Strategy at Florida State University.
+Former Dean Mel Stith cited Manley as “one of the university’s greatest teachers, scholars, and authors.”
+Manley was described by the late Bill Schrode, the then chairman of the management and MIS departments, as “ the most outstanding teacher” on the entire 110-member faculty of the College of Business and by the late Tom Clark, another former department chairman and later Dean of the LSU School of Business, as “the finest teacher in the MBA program.”
 Over one-half of Manley’s students over a period of 25 years rated him as “the most outstanding teacher” those students had in college.
 His MBA courses were ranked by confidential student surveys among the top-two most excellent, as well as the most challenging, in the program for over two decades.
 He was chosen in 1997 by The Highest Effort as the “Outstanding Educator in the United States.”
 Beginning in 1987, Manley redirected all of his financial benefits from FSU to scholarships in the College of Business.

 Professor Manley served for several years as a Visiting Professor of Ethics, Strategy, and Management Studies with a joint appointment at Cambridge University and Oxford University in England.
 He was a visiting scholar on five faculties (philosophy, law, management studies, social and political sciences, and theology) at Cambridge and one at Oxford (law).
 In addition, he was a Professor of the Cambridge Federation of Theological Colleges.
 At Cambridge, he assisted in the establishment of an ethics and business policy institute.
 Professor Manley explained why he refused offers of professorships from Cambridge University (on two occasions), as well as Duke’s Fuqua School and Virginia’s Colgate Darden School: “At FSU, in the final analysis, I was very attached to my students and felt I was making a difference for them.
 Despite enjoying the research for and writing of five books, I believed teaching is the most important job a professor has; I was blessed with hard-working students who enjoyed learning.”